shawnjohnjr/asuth-gecko-notes/dom/quota/OVERVIEW.md

   * Iterates over the callbacks directly running them.
 (Multiple callbacks can stack up because there's only ever one gCreateRunnable and the callbacks keep getting tacked on.)

+### Storage Initialization via EnsureStorageIsInitialized() ###

+OriginOperationBase::DirectoryWork calls this when mNeedsQuotaManagerInit is true.
+It checks PROFILE/storage.sqlite for existence and the correct schema version.
+If the file was missing or the wrong version, an upgrade sweep occurs which potentially transforms the contents of the PROFILE/storage/ directory every time.

 ## Quota Tracking ##